 Have you had any distinct experiences that felt like they tipped you in your current direction in Japan?

 There's definitely been trips that have had a really profound effect on me.
 For example, one of the first was a trip through Kanazawa, as a craft-focused trip.
-I went to visit one artisan, Tsuneharu Matsuda, who's in the Shokunin book.
+I went to visit one artisan, Tsunehara Matsuda, who's in the Shokunin book.
 He's a katana swordsmith, the only master swordsmith actively forging katana in Kanazawa.

-So, we live in a world at the moment where we have unlimited choice, right?
-Unlimited Choice, unlimited distraction.
-And I think learning from these people, that have been practicing one trade, one skill for 50 years...
-I think for me, I felt like the only way I can really do that justice is if I really specialize in this as well... in Japan as a whole.
-But people say to me, "Are you gonna do the same thing in all these different countries?"
-But I'm seven years into Japan and there's still so much more to tell.
+We live in a world at the moment where we have unlimited choice, right?
+Unlimited choice, unlimited distraction.
+Learning from these people, that have been practicing one trade, one skill for 50 years...
+I felt like the only way I can really do that justice is if I specialize in this as well... in Japan as a whole.
+The only way to really do this justice is to treat it with the same respect and intention that these Shokunin maintain themselves.
+That one visit was definitely an eye-opening trip.

 A lot of people have different ideas of what craft artisans in Japan are like.
 What what your idea of them before you first meet one and saw what they do in person, versus your perception after?